Appearance Effects and Motion

 - Replace a slide with a fade to avoid motion

 Let people control video and other motion effects.
-Avoid autoplaying video or effects without also providing a button or other affordance to control them.
+Avoid autoplaying video or effects without also providing a button or other way to control them.